companieshouse/ansible-collection-middleware/roles/informix_management/README.md

 # Ansible Role: Informix Management

-An [Ansible Galaxy](https://galaxy.ansible.com/) role for configuring cron jobs for Informix databases and providing an interactive menu for working with databases at the command-line.
+An [Ansible Galaxy](https://galaxy.ansible.com/) role for deployment management scripts, configuring cron jobs, and adding an interactive menu for working with Informix databases at the command-line.

 ## Table of contents